Microhadrosaurus

-Microhadrosaurus (meaning "small sturdy lizard" in Greek) is a genus of hadrosaurid dinosaur from the Campanian or Maastrichtian-age Upper Cretaceous Yuanpu Formation (also known as the Nanxiong Formation) of Guangdong, China.
-Although its name identifies it as a small hadrosaur, it is based on juvenile remains, and the size of the adult hadrosaur is unknown.
+Microhadrosaurus (meaning "small bulky lizard" in Greek) is a genus of hadrosaurid dinosaur from the Late Cretaceous (Campanian or Maastrichtian) Nanxiong Formation of Guangdong, China.
+Although its name identifies it as a small hadrosaurid, it is based on juvenile remains, and the adult size is unknown.

 Description

 Dong Zhiming named this genus for IVPP V4732, a partial lower jaw from a juvenile hadrosaur.
 This partial bone, with 18 columns of stacked teeth in a typical hadrosaur tooth battery, measures 37 centimeters long (15 inches).
 Dong later estimated the length of the individual at 2.6 meters (8.5 feet).

 History

 Dong regarded this genus as much like Edmontosaurus, albeit in tiny form.
 However, Michael K. Brett-Surman, a hadrosaur specialist, regarded the material as showing no characteristics that would allow it to be differentiated from other duckbills.
 The most recent review accepts Brett-Surman's position, and regards Microhadrosaurus as a dubious name.